 In the course of our discussions we often learn from each other, and help each other with issues we might be having.
 Recently, there was a question raised by Skip Allen regarding some brushes one of the visitors to his blog wanted to reproduce.
 I gave some assistance in the matter, and Skip has shared the information here.
 You can get both his and my brushes from that blog post (free), and see how he is using them to replicate the desired look in his video.

 The only thing I might add to what Skip said is: Also try using the pause button (on properties bar) to pause the Real Watercolor diffusion, and complete the entire painting before allowing it to diffuse.
-This can yield a very nice soft effect, as you can see in my test image below.
+This can yield a very nice soft effect.